Brief summary of Christianity

 sex education in public schools, etc. In contrast, liberal Christians promote these causes.

-denominations, sects, faith groups, etc. About 50% of persons worldwide who identify themselves as
+denominations, sects, faith groups, etc. (Estimates differ).
+About 50% of persons worldwide who identify themselves as

 Christians are Roman Catholics.

 Classifying individual faith groups:

-Many people view Christianity as a group of denoninations rather than a single
+Many people view Christianity as a group of denominations rather than a single

 religious entity.
 Individual faith groups have been grouped as: